What Happens When You Miss a Mortgage Payment?

 You may be charged late fees if the payment is still unpaid after the grace period.
 These fees vary depending on your mortgage agreement.

-As well as late fees, interest will continue to accrue on the outstanding balance, increasing the amount you owe – Sometimes, default interest can also be added.
+As well as late fees, interest will continue to accrue on the outstanding balance, increasing the amount you owe.
+In some cases, default interest may also apply.

 Repeated late or missed payments can lead to higher fees, and your mortgage lender may escalate the issue if the payments remain unpaid for an extended period.